top of page

 • Choosing the right cleaning partner means looking at their experience, reputation, and whether they are insured and background-checked for your peace of mind.

-Understanding Professional Post Construction Cleaning Costs
+Understanding Post Construction Cleaning Cost in Toronto

 Factors Influencing Cleaning Service Pricing

 Several things can make the price tag for post-construction cleaning go up or down.
-Think about the size of the area you need cleaned – a sprawling commercial space will naturally cost more than a small bathroom remodel.
+Think about the size of the area you need cleaned, a sprawling commercial space will naturally cost more than a small bathroom remodel.
 The type of construction also plays a role; medical facilities or labs might have stricter requirements than a typical home renovation.
 And then there's the level of detail needed.
 Are we talking about just clearing out big chunks of drywall, or do you need every nook and cranny, including inside cabinets and light fixtures, meticulously cleaned?
 The more detailed the job, the more time and effort it takes, which translates to a higher cost.

 Why Professional Post Construction Cleaning Is Essential